-Born and raised in New York City, I received my BFA in Sculpture at the State University of New York at Purchase, and I recently finished the MFA program at San Diego State University where I studied Furniture Design and Woodworking.
-I recently completed a month-long fellowship at the Vermont Studio Center, and I am currently serving as Artist in Residence at the Appalachian Center for Craft.
+Born and raised in New York City, I received my BFA in Sculpture at the State University of New York at Purchase, and my MFA from San Diego State University where I studied Furniture Design and Woodworking.
+I have also worked extensively as a metal fabricator and welder for independent makers and businesses across the country.
+I recently completed a three-year residency at the Appalachian Center for Craft, and am currently a Visiting Assistant Professor of Sculpture at Mississippi State University.

 As a furniture maker, I believe it is fundamentally important to understand the history and traditions of furniture design and making, and the key role of wood, as a material, in this history.
 However, I also believe that this understanding has led many makers to have an aversion to, and often denounce presenting new forms, utilizing new methods and technologies for making, and using materials other than wood, because they are not understood to be ‘true’ to the craft.
 And this, I feel, has led people to believe that furniture has to look a certain way in order to be fully recognized as furniture, regardless of function.